jeffreylanters/unity-tweens/README.md

 ### Ease Type

 The ease type defines how the Tween will animate.
+If an [Animation Curve](#animation-curve) is set, the Ease Type won't be used.
 When the ease type is not set, the Tween will animate linearly.

 The following Ease Types can be applied; `Linear`, `SineIn`, `SineOut`, `SineInOut`, `QuadIn`, `QuadOut`, `QuadInOut`, `CubicIn`, `CubicOut`, `CubicInOut`, `QuartIn`, `QuartOut`, `QuartInOut`, `QuintIn`, `QuintOut`, `QuintInOut`, `ExpoIn`, `ExpoOut`, `ExpoInOut`, `CircIn`, `CircOut`, `CircInOut`, `BackIn`, `BackOut`, `BackInOut`, `ElasticIn`, `ElasticOut`, `ElasticInOut`, `BounceIn`, `BounceOut`, `BounceInOut`.